VirgilSecurity/virgil-cli/README.md

 ```

 ### Generate a Virgil Storage Keypair
-This command is used to generate a `Virgil Storage key` for a Pure application:
+This command is used to generate a `Virgil Storage Key` for a Pure application:
 ```bash
 $ virgil pure keygen signing
 ```